Andylllll/ICBoost/README.md

 ## Description

 This study introduces a survival algorithm that integrates regression trees and ensembles for interval-censored data (ICBoost).
 Due to the interval-censored characteristics of the data, accurate prediction of survival is challenging.
-Therefore, in this paper， an unbiased transformation method that utilizes kernel density estimation is proposed to impute the failure time and predict survival.
+Therefore, in this paper, an unbiased transformation method that utilizes kernel density estimation is proposed to impute the failure time and predict survival.

 ## Requirements